lmb/Supermega/README.md

 It pretty much does what all the other python MEGA.co.nz clients do (there are two I know of):

 * Lets you login
-* Gives you a list of files / directories (no names yet) to iterate over
+* Gives you a list of files / directories to iterate over
 * Lets you download one of your own files
-* Should let you download a public file (this isn't tested too much)
+* Lets you download a public file

 Right now it doesn't support ephemeral user accounts, sorry.